yiqun12/eatifyPos/README.md

 This page displays how to access our Reservation Page.
 <p align="center"> <img src="https://github.com/yiqun12/eatifyPos/blob/master/pictures/image21.png" width="80%"></p>
 <p align="center"> <img src="https://github.com/yiqun12/eatifyPos/blob/master/pictures/image22.png" width="80%"></p>

-## Technical details
-EatifyPos is built with a React.js frontend and Node.js backend.
-We used Firebase for authentication, database, hosting, and cloud functions.
-We use Stripe for handling online payments, and thermal printers are used to generate receipts.

 ## Contribution
 We welcome any contributions to the project.
 If you would like to contribute, please email us at yix223@lehigh.edu.